-A very good idea to combat the global climate crisis is to plant trees.
-It is only common sense that reforestation is better than deforestation.
+One of many solutions to combat the global climate crisis is to plant trees.
+Yes, reforestation is better than deforestation.
 However, it is important to know how forests work.
-Here are only a few key facts to bear in mind.
+Here are only a few key facts to bear in mind

-- It has to be the right trees planted in the right place.
+It has to be the right trees planted in the right place.
 This is because some plants are invasive that compete for space.
-And planting trees that are suitable to the region is fundamental.
-So knowledge of forest ecosystems is needed.
+And planting trees in the right soil is fundamental.
+So knowledge of forest biomes and forest ecosystems is needed.

-- Trees and plants not only convert CO2 into sugar for its energy but also stores some C02 in its reserves.
+Trees and plants not only convert CO2 into sugar for their energy but also stores some C02 in their reserves.
 Quite surprisingly for many, through deforestation, trees release stored CO2 when cut.
-They foster biodiversity and shelter a variety of life forms and terrestrial habitats.
-Being interconnected with the environment, human activities need to be kept in balance with nature.
+They shelter a variety of life forms and terrestrial habitats being interconnected with the environment.

-Trees communicate with each other through a beautiful network of trees as seen in the documentary Intelligent Trees featuring the research of Suzanne Simard.
+Trees communicate with each other through their spidery network of roots as seen in the documentary Intelligent Trees featuring the research of Suzanne Simard.
 Cutting down forests destroy established networks that have taken years to build. https://www.youtube.com/watch?v=3HPgqqdcQXA

-Healthy forests help in reducing desertification of the land.
-Forests are important in water retention.
+Healthy forests help in reducing the desertification of the land because of their capacity to retain water.